 The first party cost $4,400 and cleared $100.00.
 The following year we spent $7,800.00 and cleared $150.00.
 Our third year cost us $10,800.00 but we were growing and we cleared $1,500.00!
 We didn’t intend to make a profit on a back yard keg party, but once we did, we quickly decided that this money needed to be donated to a worthy cause.
 Greg Gish had an acquaintance that worked for the Make-A-Wish Foundation, and after meeting with her, we decided that was where our profits should go.
 By the 4th year our profits allowed us to grant a full wish and we have just grown from there!

 Originally word of mouth really boosted the growth of the party along with some local press.
 Pairing with Make-A-Wish increased our visibility and generous corporate donations have helped us to support the growth.
 The Hillbilly Outfield has grown larger than anyone ever expected and we have even received national exposure; ESPN stated that we are the best deal during Derby, we were featured on The Travel Channel’s 2013 Derby episode of "Fandemonium with Adam Richman”, and we have had party goers from 26 states and two foreign countries!
-To date, our donations have totaled over $131,000.00 and we have granted wishes for 24 children through Make-A-Wish.
+To date, our donations have totaled over $131,000.00 and we have granted wishes for over 25 children through Make-A-Wish.

 Over the years The Hillbilly Coalition grew from a few friends throwing a backyard party into a nationally recognized charitable corporation with a board, tons of volunteers, and way too many donors to list.
 It was an unexpected transformation but it couldn’t be for a better cause.